 Making changes – It will be difficult to make even small changes because everything is interconnected.
 In other words, even a tiny change can reverberate across the entire application.

 Obstacles for new technologies – If you would like to introduce any new technology into the monolith, you will have to rewrite the entire application.

-The microservices architecture breaks down each individual component into separate units which carry out the application processes as a separate service.
+The microservices architecture breaks down each component into separate units that carry out the application processes as a separate service.
 Each service has its own logic and database.
 Think of it as creating one application with a suite of smaller services.
 The functionality will be divided among these smaller services, which can be deployed independently, and communicate with each other via API.
 In addition to everything mentioned above, the following are additional benefits offered by the microservices infrastructure:

-Flexibility - Enjoy added flexibility as far as technology is concerned and being able to add new features and services along the way
+Flexibility – Enjoy added flexibility as far as technology is concerned and being able to add new features and services along the way.

 Enhanced scalability – Scale each component independently without worrying about reaching a ceiling.
 This means you will be able to accommodate more users quickly without making any drastic changes.